akielaries/openGPMP/README.md

 View the simple examples on how to use some of the modules in different languages [here](https://github.com/akielaries/openGPMP/tree/main/samples).

 ```
-# clone the repo and enter
+# clone the repo and enter the samples dir
 $ git clone git@github.com:akielaries/openGPMP.git
-$ cd openGPMP/scripts

-# to run all examples
-$ ./all.sh

-# to remove the generated binaries
-$ cd ../ && make clean-mods
+$ cd samples

-# run unit tests and other checking methods
-$ make run-tests

-# clean up generated test files
+# compile an example and link against openGPMP
+$ g++ cpp/linreg.cpp -lopenGPMP -o example
-$ make clean-tests
+$ ./example
 ```

 Example C++ driver file for running Caesar Cipher & Mono-Alphabetic Substitution